weicocogoat/SC4010-Project/README.md

 1) libgcrypt_processing
    - Code and Pseudocode for processing the traces obtained from libgcrypt's implementation of traditional RSA
    - Sample traces are taken from https://github.com/huxunyue/spa_data/tree/main

+## Side Channel Attack - Simple Power Analysis on Arduino.pdf
+- Slides used for the presentation